hhhhhhhqa/RNAtranslator/README.md

 - **Large-Scale Training:** Initially trained on 26 million RNA–protein interactions (RNAInter dataset) and fine-tuned on 12 million experimentally validated interactions.
 - **Direct RNA Generation:** Generates RNA sequences conditioned on a target protein sequence without additional optimization.
 - **Multi-GPU Support:** Training is accelerated using [Hugging Face Accelerate](https://huggingface.co/docs/accelerate).

 ---

-## Architecture

-The RNAtranslator model uses an encoder–decoder transformer architecture.
-During training, the encoder is provided with the target protein sequence while the decoder learns to regenerate the binding RNA sequence.
-At inference, the model takes a protein sequence as input and generates candidate RNA sequences by sampling from the learned distribution.

----